 Non-Pharmaceutical Interventions (NPIs) are community mitigation strategies.
 They are actions, apart from getting vaccinated and taking medicine, that individuals and groups can take to help slow the spread of illnesses like pandemic influenza (flu) and coronavirus SARS-CoV-2 (COVID-19).
-NPIs are among the best ways of controlling the transmission of pandemic flu or COVID-19 when vaccines are not yet available.
+NPIs are among the best ways of controlling the transmission of pandemic flu or COVID-19.

-Alpengirl may have the following NPIs in place at camp for summer 2021:
+Alpengirl will have the following NPIs in place at camp for summer 2022:

 - Health Screening.
-We’ll have processes in place for health screening checks upon camper arrival and check-in and throughout our days together at camp.
-These health checks will include asking questions about how campers are feeling and recent contact with anyone who is known or suspected to have COVID-19, checking for symptoms, and taking temperatures.
+We’ll have processes in place for health screening checks upon camper arrival and check-in and during camp.
+These health checks include asking questions about how campers are feeling and recent contact with anyone who is known or suspected to have COVID-19, checking for symptoms, and taking temperatures.

-- Face Masks.
-Campers will bring their own cloth face masks to camp, and we will wash and dry them in rotation throughout camp as they are needed and used.
-There will be times when masks will be required, such as when driving in the van together, when our group is in a public space, if someone in the group is showing signs or symptoms of illness, or anytime it is appropriate to conditions presented during camp (at staff’s sole discretion).
+- Masking.
+Campers will bring their own face masks to camp (see website Packing Lists), and if cloth masks are used, we we will wash and dry them in rotation throughout camp.
+There may be times when masking would be required, such as if someone in the group is showing signs or symptoms of illness or tests positive for COVID-19 or if community levels become high.
+Masking may also be recommended or required if in certain locations (e.g. airports, vans) or when interacting with groups or people outside of our own cohort (e.g. contracted activity providers/outfitters may have masking requirements in order to participate or indoor public places may recommend or require it for entry) or anytime or location where it is appropriate to conditions presented during camp (at staff’s sole discretion).
 Campers will wear masks properly when required.

 - Hand Hygiene.
 We will increase frequency and staff monitoring of hand washing for 20 seconds with soap and water and use of alcohol-based hand sanitizers.
 Staff will also teach and monitor proper cough and sneeze etiquette to prevent the sharing of germs during camp.

 - Sanitizing.
-Campers will bring their own microfiber cleaning cloths and small spray bottles to camp (we’ll provide CDC approved disinfectant to fill the bottles), and will use them to regularly sanitize touchable surfaces such as shared group gear, van door handles, etc. Campers will not share personal objects (water bottles, personal gear, chap stick, etc.) and any shared items will be cleaned and disinfected between uses.
+We’ll increase our disinfecting routines and regularly sanitize touchable surfaces such as shared group gear, van door handles, etc. Campers will not share personal objects (water bottles, personal gear, chap stick, etc.) and any shared items will be cleaned and disinfected between uses.

 - Physical Distancing.
 There will be times when physical distancing will be required, such as when campers first arrive to camp before everyone is checked-in, or if someone in our group is showing signs or symptoms of illness, or anytime it is appropriate to conditions presented during camp (at staff’s sole discretion).

-IMPORTANT: For our NPIs to be effective, we need commitment and diligence from our campers and staff.
+IMPORTANT: For our NPIs to be effective, we need commitment and diligence from everyone in our group.
 Campers who, in our judgement, do not comply with these expectations may be dismissed from camp.

-Camp parents are required to report to Alpengirl if their camper shows signs or symptoms of COVID-19, or tests positive for COVID-19 within two weeks of leaving camp.
+Camp parents are required to report to Alpengirl if their camper shows signs or symptoms of COVID-19, or tests positive for COVID-19 within ten days of leaving camp.

-What happens if I can’t join camp because of COVID-19?
-This is addressed in the NON OR LATE ARRIVAL OR EARLY DEPARTURE section of the Registration Terms: Alpengirl will not refund or reduce tuition if, for any reason (whether voluntary or involuntary), a camper does not attend, arrives late or leaves the program in progress (including but not limited to voluntary withdrawal, dismissal from the program, illness, injury or any other reason).
+What happens if my camper can’t join camp because of COVID-19?
+This is addressed in the NON OR LATE ARRIVAL OR EARLY DEPARTURE section of the Terms of Registration: Alpengirl will not refund or reduce tuition if, for any reason (whether voluntary or involuntary), a camper does not attend, arrives late or leaves the program in progress (including but not limited to voluntary withdrawal, dismissal from the program, illness, injury or any other reason).

-What if I develop symptoms of COVID-19 during camp?
-You will be isolated from the group ( in a tent or other location separate from others), and camp staff will provide you with care and will seek outside medical advice and follow COVID-19 illness guidelines, which may include evacuating you from the trip.
-If you are evacuated, course remoteness, short duration of trip and logistics make it unlikely (and not guaranteed) that you will be able to re-join your group.
+What if my camper develops symptoms of COVID-19 during camp?
+Symptomatic campers will be isolated from the group - in a tent or other location separate from others.
+Camp staff will provide care, follow COVID-19 illness guidelines, and seek outside medical advice - which may include evacuation from the trip for medical evaluation and testing.
+If evacuated, course remoteness, short duration of trip and logistics make it unlikely (and not guaranteed) that your camper will be able to re-join the group.
 There is no base camp or facility available to care for campers that are not able stay on their trip.
-There is more about this in the 24 HOUR PICK-UP NOTICE section of the Registration Terms.
+There is more about this in the 24 HOUR PICK-UP NOTICE section of the Terms of Registration.

 What precautions are in place for camp staff?
-Alpengirl camp staff will follow the same procedures and policies as campers regarding COVID-19, and will teach and model them for campers.
-Staff will quarantine, self-monitor for signs/symptoms of illness, and document their health for 14 days prior to staff training.
+Alpengirl camp staff are vaccinated and will follow the same procedures and policies as campers regarding COVID-19, and will teach and model them for campers.
 At staff training, thorough review of all health, hygiene and wellness practices will prepare our staff to teach and monitor campers throughout the summer.
-Staff may be tested for COVID-19 at staff training if possible, and will continue to perform daily health check-ins throughout the summer.
+Staff will continue to perform daily health check-ins throughout the summer.
 Staff will be following guidelines to limit exposure during days off, and will be aware of sick-leave and other employment policies.